Buatsi Beats Dos Santos By 4th Round Knockout - Results — Boxing News

 (Leicestershire, England) (Sofia, Bulgaria)

-Hopkins, 20, is the first female professional boxer from the traveller community and hopes to inspire a new generation of girls to follow in her footsteps.
+Hopkins, 20, is the first female professional boxer from the traveler community and hopes to inspire a new generation of girls to follow in her footsteps.

-“She was tough, you can tell she’s experienced by the way she knew how to hold on every time I caught her.
-Becoming the first ever female from the travelling community to turn professional is a very big achievement and I hope I can inspire more young girls to do the same.
+“She was tough.
+You can tell she’s experienced by how she knew how to hold on every time I caught her.
+Becoming the first-ever female from the traveling community to turn professional is a massive achievement, and I hope I can inspire more young girls to do the same.

-“It’s the perfect time to turn over, women’s boxing is going from strength to strength at the moment.
-I just want to get as many fights under my belt as I can this year and next year we’ll push for Titles.”
+“It’s the perfect time to turn over.
+Women’s boxing is going from strength to strength at the moment.
+I just want to get as many fights under my belt as I can see this year, and next year we’ll push for Titles.”